Salman Khan Releases Second Song of Dabangg 3 - Naina Lade And It Is So Irresistible

 If one goes by the poster attached with the video, it looks like the romantic song will feature Salman and Saiee Manjrekar.
 Sung by Javed Ali, the 5-minute song is a romantic number.

 Meanwhile, Salman Khan took a jibe at film critics during the trailer launch.
 "I have worked on script of this film so, I want all the critics to criticise it.
 This film is for the critics (laughs).
 If we get bashing for this film then it will be not only in Mumbai but Chennai and Bangalore and the entire country.
-But if people will appreciate the film then, it will also resonate in the entire country," said Salman.
+But if people will appreciate the film then, it will also resonate in the entire country," (sic) said Salman.

 As far as the movie is concerned, Dabangg 3 will be released in Telugu, Tamil and Kannada apart from Hindi.
 Directed by Prabhudeva, Dabangg 3 is produced by Salman Khan, Arbaaz Khan and Nikhil Dwivedi under the banner of Salman Khan Films and is slated to release on December 20, 2019.

-Apart from Salman Khan and Sonakshi Sinha, Dabangg 3 stars Arbaaz Khan, Sudeep among others.
+Apart from Salman Khan and Sonakshi Sinha, Dabangg 3 stars Arbaaz Khan and Sudeep among others.

 ALSO READ: Did Salman Khan Drop Rahat Fateh Ali Khan's Song From Dabangg 3 To Avoid Backlashes?